Sysinternals/SysmonForLinux/BUILD.md

 [SysinternalsEBPF](https://github.com/Sysinternals/SysinternalsEBPF)
 project or via the `sysinternalsebpf` DEB package from the _packages.microsoft.com_ repository (see [INSTALL.md](INSTALL.md)).
+If you installed SysinternalsEBPF via make install, you may need to add /usr/local/lib to the loader library path (LD_LIBRARY_PATH).

-- .NET (latest) SDK.
+- .NET 6 SDK.
 Please see [.NET Installation](https://learn.microsoft.com/en-us/dotnet/core/install/linux)

 - clang/llvm v10+